grosser/kennel/Readme.md

   end
  ```

-### Problems updating existing resources
+### Updating existing resources with id

-Specifying an `id` on your monitor / screen is only useful when you want kennel to adopt an existing (manually created) datadog resource.

-If you're importing a resource simply as a way to seed the kennel definition, you should drop the `id:` attribute and only use `kennel_id`.
+Setting `id` makes kennel take over a manually created datadog resource.
+When manually creating to import, it is best to remove the `id` and delete the manually created resource.

-If you do have `id` and the original monitor gets deleted, kennel will get stuck with the error: "Unable to find existing monitor with id 123456"
+When an `id` is set and the original resource is deleted, kennel will fail to update,

-In this case you should simply remove the `id: 12345` attribute - the item has been deleted in datadog, there's no way to restore it.
-Removing the explicit `id` will cause kennel to create a new entity and only care about the `kennel_id` in the future (which is more robust).
+removing the `id` will cause kennel to create a new resource in datadog.

 ### Skipping validations